Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 This is not a competitive game.
 It will be a chill and relaxing game where you follow the instructions and enjoy completing certain tasks.
 For now, considering the scope of this project, I plan to have 4-5 different challenges/tasks.
 Each task will involve the use of arduino, processing or both.
 I plan to make it very creative and engaging.

-Here are some of the challenges that I have in mind as of now.
+Here are the ideas that I have in mind.

 ## Task Ideas

 ### Setting up light

-Setting a cozy, welcoming, and comfortable environment for cafe is a key.
+Setting a cozy, welcoming, and comfortable environment for cafe is a key for this project.
 Players will be given an image of the lighting of the cafe with some clues.
 Then it is their task to find a way to adjust the lighting of the cafe and set up a light in a way that matches the image.
 Photoresistor and LED lights will be needed for this challenge.

 ![alt-text](Images/light.jpg) ![alt-text](Images/cafelight2.jpg)